burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 template <class T>
 class MyClass{};
 ```
 **Template Type Argument.** The type assigned to a template type parameter `T` during template class instantiation or template function instantiation.
-Therefore it's a type with which you specify the template instantiation.
+Therefore it's a type with which you specify the template to be instantiated.

 **Function Object (or functor).** Object of a class that overloads the function call operator.
 Example: